vincent-laurent/active-bagging-learning/README.md

      })  # Initiate distribution
 y_train = -fun(X_train)

-active_criterion = ServiceVarianceEnsembleMethod(  # Parameters to be used to estimate the surface response
+active_criterion = VarianceEnsembleMethod(  # Parameters to be used to estimate the surface response
     estimator=ExtraTreesRegressor(  # Base estimator for the surface max_features=0.8, bootstrap=True)
 )